 What is interesting here is that in a Mesos "cloud" - you have lots of slots available - why not use them for build agents as well.
 Workloads of the type Mesos appeal to are often highly elastic, and there are times where you can have a lot of spare capacity (eg at some times you want to run many apps, or many indexers, or many builds - but hopefully not all at once).
 Mesos lets you manage this, and make the most out of what hardware you do have.

 You can read more about Mesos here .

-Mesos uses the concept of "frameworks" for launching apps (a framework is like an app that can be launched on many slave).
-Jenkins, via the mesos plugin, will register a framework that can then be deployed (giving your master as many slaves as the the mesos cloud is able to) - as mesos slaves "offer" to host the framework job.
+Mesos uses the concept of "frameworks" for launching apps (a framework is like an app that can be launched on many agent).
+Jenkins, via the mesos plugin, will register a framework that can then be deployed (giving your controller as many agents as the the mesos cloud is able to) - as mesos agents "offer" to host the framework job.